nockawa/Tomate/README.md

 Low level library for concurrent, high performance, low GC impact data storing & manipulation.

-Also allowing real-time processing of persistent data through a set of collections and primitives that operate over a Memory Mapped File.
+Also allowing interprocess communication and real-time processing of persistent data through a set of collections and primitives that operate over a Memory Mapped File.

+For the full documentation, please visit [the 🍅 website](https://nockawa.github.io/Tomate/)

 ## What it is about?
 .net standard libraries are great, especially the collection ones, they allow one to write code very quickly/easily.